unchain-tech/UNCHAIN-projects/docs/TheGraph-ScaffoldEth2/en/section-0/lesson-1_Course Introduction.md

 ### 🏗 What is Scaffold-ETH 2 🏗

-🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
-It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.
+🧪 An open-source, up-to-date toolkit for building decentralized applications（dapps）on the Ethereum blockchain.
+It's designed to make it easier for developers to create and deployスマートコントラクトand build user interfaces that interact with those contracts.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.